nadeemahamad007/Weather-Dashboard-Associated-with-Capabl-India/README.md

 ## Author

-Prepared as a Full Stack Development Internship Project under Capabl Summer Internship and refined for GitHub portfolio presentation.
+Prepared as a Full Stack Development Project under Capabl Summer Internship and refined for GitHub portfolio presentation.